32byte/nft-pedestal/README.md

 # NFT-Pedestal

 This a small dApp built on the zkSync 2.0 network.
 The purpose of this app was to try out the zkSync 2.0 network.
+You can checkout the app [here](https://nft-pedestal.vercel.app/).

 For the "backend" the app uses a smart contract which is deployed on [zkSync 2.0](https://portal.zksync.io/).